Scott Davidson tracking the colour of peatlands project - image of a green peatland against a blue sky

 The initial phase of this project focused on three main sites – the Boreal Wetland Centre, in Alberta, Canada; RSPB Forsinard Flows, in Scotland; and the Eden Project, in Cornwall, UK.

-Following the successful completion of phase one, this initiative is now expanding to 16 new sites, with phone cradles and signage being sent out to additional sites in Canada and the UK, as well as sites in Australia, Finland, Ireland, Germany, France and Sweden.
+Following the successful completion of phase one, this initiative has now expanded to 16 new sites, with phone cradles and signage sent out to additional sites in Canada and the UK, as well as sites in Australia, Finland, Ireland, Germany, France and Sweden.
 Dr Scott Davidson hopes that this work can help to raise awareness of the importance of wetland and peatland conservation and help to ensure increased protection, restoration and management for these environments so that they can continue to offer viable nature-based solutions to climate change.

 • Boreal Wetland Centre, Canada

-• Cumbria Wildlife Trust, UK
+• Foulshaw Moss Nature Reserve, Cumbria Wildlife Trust, UK: 60 photos

-• Eden Project, UK
+• Eden Project, UK: 12 photos

-• Government of New Brunswick, Canada
+• Miscou Island, Government of New Brunswick, Canada: 39 photos

 • La Trobe University/Australian Alps National Park, Australia